domseb/poorly.considered.design/_projects/2022-10-17-Qwilr-Editor.md

 - Minimise friction for changes in context
 - Empower brand owners & brand users

-I lead redesigned the entire feature, and lead a team through beta, dogfooding and delivery.
+I lead another full redesigned of the feature; leading a team through betas, dogfooding and launch.
 The resulting suite of styling features, internally called “Technicolour Dreamcoat”, focussed on simple, direct and empowering controls.
 An enormous effort , and a triumph of cross-functional collaboration, we launched again, and finally delivered something customers loved — dropping styles as a churn contributor from 35% to just 5%.

 <section>
     <div class="gallery">